-Part 17 Chapter 1: Introduction
+Chapter 1: What is the Child Care Payment Program?

-The Child Care Payment Program (CCPP) is administered by the Division for Early Childhood Care and Development (DECCD) at the Mississippi Department of Human Services (MDHS).
-The CCPP is designed to provide child care assistance to qualifying parents and guardians.
+The Child Care Payment Program (CCPP), with the Division for Early Childhood Care and Development (DECCD) of the Mississippi Department of Human Services (MDHS), provides child care tuition assistance to eligible parents and guardians.

-The CCPP is designed to assist low-income Mississippi families by offering a seamless system of high-quality child care through the Child Care and Development Fund (CCDF) subsidy program.
-The CCDF provides federal funds to subsidize the cost of child care for low-income families who are engaged in work, education, or job training and who have children under the age of 13 or children under age 19 who have special needs.
-Information contained in this manual is in compliance with the Child Care and Development Block Grant (CCDBG) Act of 2014, CCDF regulations, and the CCDF state plan.
-The CCDBG is designed to improve the overall quality of child care by defining health and safety standards for child care providers, enhancing the child care workforce, and offering CCDF recipients a choice in affordable child care from all available child care providers who participate in the CCPP.
-DECCD assists eligible parent(s) in pursuing child care assistance by providing access to a list of CCPP-approved providers, and information on child development while helping parents make informed consumer choices.
-DECCD also provides assistance and support to child care providers who aspire to offer quality child care.
-CCPP- approved providers are responsible for providing early childhood learning in an environment that meets health and safety standards outlined in the CCDBG.
+The CCPP is funded by the Child Care and Development Fund (CCDF), Temporary and Need Families (TANF) funds, and Mississippi General Funds.
+The CCPP allocates these funds to help cover child care costs for low-income families engaged in work, education, or job training, with children under 13 years of age, or those under 19 with special needs.
+This manual adheres to the Child Care and Development Block Grant (CCDBG) Reauthorization Act of 2024, CCDF regulations, and the CCDF Triennial State Plan.
+The CCPP’s goal is to ensure that all CCPP eligible families have access to high quality child care by establishing health and safety standards for providers, early education standards, professional development training to the child care workforce, and ensuring CCDF beneficiaries have access to affordable care from all participating providers in the CCPP.
+The Division of Early Childhood Care and Development (DECCD) aids eligible parents in finding child care assistance, offering a directory of approved providers, and guidance on child development to facilitate informed decisions.
+Providers approved by the CCPP are tasked with fostering early childhood education in settings that comply with all federal and state required guidelines.

 Rule 1.1 Legal Authority

 CCDF is authorized under the CCDBG which was enacted under the Omnibus Budget Reconciliation Act of 1990.
-The CCDBG Act was amended and reauthorized by the Personal Responsibility and Work Opportunity Act of 1996, and again by the CCDBG Act of 2014.
+The CCDBG Act was amended and reauthorized by the Personal Responsibility and Work Opportunity Act of 1996, and again by the CCDBG Reauthorization Act of 2024.

 Source: 45 CFR 98; Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4

-Revised: March 2020
+Revised: August 2025

-Rule 1.2 Purpose
+Rule 1.2 Purpose of the CCDBG and CCDF

 The CCDBG enhanced the statutory purposes of the CCDF program to better balance the dual purposes of promoting children’s healthy development and school success and to support parents who are working, in training, or pursuing education:

-To allow each State maximum flexibility in developing child care programs and policies that best suit the needs of children and parents within that State;
+1. To allow each State maximum flexibility in developing child care programs and policies that best suit the needs of children and parents within that State.

-To promote parental choice to empower working parents to make their own decisions regarding the child care services that best suits their family’s needs;
+2. To promote parental choice to empower working parents to make their own decisions regarding the child care services that best meet their family’s needs.

-To encourage States to provide consumer education information to help parents make informed choices about child care services and to promote involvement by parents and family members in the development of their children in child care settings;
+3. To encourage States to provide consumer education information to help parents make informed choices about child care services and to promote involvement by parents and family members in the development of their children in child care settings.

-To assist States in delivering high-quality, coordinated early childhood care and education services to maximize parents’ options and support parents trying to achieve independence from public assistance;
+4. To assist States in delivering high-quality, coordinated early childhood care and education services to maximize parents’ options and support parents trying to achieve independence from public assistance.

-To assist States in improving the overall quality of child care services and programs by implementing the health, safety, licensing, training, and oversight standards established in this subchapter and in State law (including State regulations);
+5. To assist States in improving the overall quality of child care services and programs by implementing the health, safety, licensing, training, and oversight standards established in this subchapter and in State law (including State regulations).

-To improve child care and development of participating children; and
+6. To improve child care and the development of participating children; and

-To increase the number and percentage of low-income children in high-quality child care settings.
+7. To increase the number and percentage of low-income children in high-quality child care settings.